Rhoban/workspace/tools/process_vive.md

 ### 2.3) Download the logs

-Download the logs on your computer:
+Stop the vive server and download the logs on your computer:

   ./tools/downloadViveLog.sh